 Over fifty years after completion, the John Hancock Center, designed by American architecture firm Skidmore Owings & Merrill, has established itself as one of the world’s most recognized skyscrapers and an iconic example of late 20th century Chicago design, construction, and engineering.
-The building’s structural, programmatic, and architectural innovations combine to create a design that has become a symbol of the city.
+The building’s structural, programmatic, and architectural innovations combine to create a design that has become a city symbol.

 John Hancock Center Technical Information

 - Architects1: Skidmore Owings & Merrill

 - Location: 875 North Michigan Avenue, Chicago, Illinois, USA